Welcome to the

 SUNDAY MINYAN

-Our RIJC Sunday Minyan continues, now in a new location.
+Our RIJC Sunday Minyan continues, now in a special location.
 Please contact Michal at michalmelamed@yahoo.com for details & to make sure you are on the Reminder List.

 HEBREW SCHOOL

-Hebrew School resumes in early September.
-Dates, Times & Location to be announced.
+The RIJC Hebrew School is up & running on Thursday afternoon with sessions at 4:30 or 5:30 pm.
 For additional information & inquiries for your children, please contact Michal Melamed at michalmelamed@yahoo.com.

 Suggestions & Questions always welcome & appreciated.